KnockerPulsar/dotfiles/README.md

 # Dependencies/Applications configured here (assuming gnome is availabe)
 * i3, and Applications used in the config file:
   * copyq             : clipboard manager
   * feh               : mainly for backgrounds
   * amixer            : volume control
-  * brightnessctl: brightness control
+  * brightnessctl     : brightness control
   * flameshot         : screenshot utility
   * playerctl         : play and pause audio
+  * rofication-daemon : notification daemon
+  * rofication-gui    : notification center
+  * rofication-i3statusblock (roficiation in the blocks folder): blocklet for notification count
   * google-chrome
 * i3blocks
   * Note that blocklets carry their own dependencies.
 All blocklets were obtained from [vivien/i3blocks-contrib](https://github.com/vivien/i3blocks-contrib).
 You can check there for each blocklet's dependencies.